ANDRE-BOUDIN BAKERIES, INC.

 LINKS TO OR FROM ANOTHER WEBSITE

-If you have accessed the Site through a link from certain of our advertising or marketing partners, the Site may include a frame of the applicable advertising or marketing partner.
+If you have accessed the Website through a link from certain of our advertising or marketing partners, the Website may include a frame of the applicable advertising or marketing partner.
 Nevertheless, the information you provide to us through these framed web pages is collected by us, and our use of such information is governed by this Policy.

 Boudin may process your personal information because: